24 Best Beers To Drink In India For The Beer Snob In You

 Recently, following the growing love for beers, several breweries have sprung up across the country.
 From traditional ales and stouts to innovative and flavourful brews, breweries in India have something that suits everyone's taste and preferences.
 The sound of beer gushing down the tap and into your glass at the breweries is so enticing that it can't be described in words.
 Doolally Taproom in Mumbai is one of the best in the country.
 This outpost has ten beers on tap including mango cider, Belgian Wit, apple cider, and many more.
 7 degrees Brauhaus in Delhi is an authentic microbrewery.
 Famous for its wheat beers, one visit to that place would drag you back time and again.
 Its house-full scene speaks for itself.
 The Biere Club in Bangalore is one of the bests in the city.
 Nothing can match complimentary food, and this brewery knows it well.
 They serve traditional ales served with complementary Mediterranean food.
 Toit is yet another master brewery in the pub of India (Bangalore) which serve food with conventional brews so good that you would eat your fingers off.

+I hope this answers the questions that you might have like which beer is best in India.
 The only thing that can top beer is beer.
 So whether you've been working all week, unwinding on vacation, partying, or are finally catching up with old friends, or *insert any random occasion* because cracking open a cold one always makes things better.